vectordotdev/timber-elixir/README.md

 By default, Timber will capture and structure all of your errors and exceptions, there is nothing additional you need to do.
 You'll get the exception `message`, `name`, and `backtrace`.
 But, in many cases you need additional context and data.
-Timber supports additional fields in your exceptions, simply add fields as you would any other struct:
+Timber supports additional fields in your exceptions, simply add fields as you would any other struct.

+### How to use it

 ```elixir
 defmodule StripeCommunicationError do